Terminology

 Speedups

-In [6], T. F. Ronnow et al. introduce a classification scheme for quantum speedups that we reproduce here ordered from the strongest to the weakest forms of advantage.
-The speedup is expressed as a ratio of computational time required by quantum and classical computers to obtain the solution to a problem:
+In [7], T. F. Ronnow et al. introduce a classification scheme for quantum speedups that we reproduce here ordered from the strongest to the weakest form of computational advantage.
+Speedup is defined as the ratio of the time required by quantum and classical algorithms to solve a given problem.
+The classification is as follows:

-- Limited quantum speedup: Take a classical algorithm that implements a ‘similar’ algorithmic approach compared to the quantum computer as a baseline (e.g., quantum annealing versus classical simulated annealing).
+- Limited quantum speedup: The quantum advantage is evaluated with respect to a classical algorithm that implements a ‘similar’ algorithmic approach as the quantum algorithm.
+For instance, quantum annealing may be evaluated against classical simulated annealing.

 Supremacy